morphuslabs/distinct/README.md

 Distinct's approach consists in comparing some characteristics of a group of similar servers do detect the outliers, that is, those that do not follow "the pattern".
 The selected characteristics for this first version are: list of files, list of listening services and list of processes.
 It may be useful as a primary source of suspicious indicators to be considered while responding to an incident, especially when there isn’t file integrity monitor or other HIDS features in place.

+It is important mentioning that having no indication of anomalous files or processes detected by Distinct, does not mean that there is no breached server.
+An attacker may delete its track and/or use kernel level rootkits to hide processes from tools like “ps” and “netstat”– even the legitimate ones.

 I hope the tool may be useful for other people within similar hunting scenarios or even for system administrators willing to find configuration errors on a bunch of servers.
 Feel free to extend the tool to support other comparisons, like system users and, who knows, to support analyzing Windows Servers.

 ## Hot it works